• Join our mailing list

 Summary

 Learn from industry-experienced tutors and apply your learning in real-world work environments.
-Accountants are in demand in Aotearoa New Zealand and there are good prospects to advance in your career.
-Once qualified, job prospects include financial accounting, management accounting, auditing, taxation, treasury, banking and finance, risk management and business consultancy across the private and public sectors.
+Accountants are in demand across Aotearoa New Zealand, offering strong career advancement opportunities.
+Once qualified, you’ll be prepared for roles in financial and management accounting, auditing, taxation, treasury, banking and finance, risk management, and business consultancy in both the private and public sectors.

-Ākonga will gain the educational requirements for membership of the Chartered Accountants Australia and New Zealand (CAANZ) and Chartered Practising Accountant Australia (CPA).
+Ākonga will also meet the educational requirements for membership with Chartered Accountants Australia and New Zealand (CAANZ) and Chartered Practising Accountant Australia (CPA).

 Entry requirements